-Name Title with Adviser/Trust Managing the Fund Director of Portfolio Management of the Adviser and Vice President of Peter Hubbard the Trust June 2007 Senior Portfolio Manager of the Michael Jeanette Adviser February 2015 Pratik Doshi Portfolio Manager of the Adviser February 2020 Tony Seisser Portfolio Manager of the Adviser February 2015 the deposit or delivery of a basket of securities.
+Name Title with Adviser/Trust Date Began Managing the Fund Director of Portfolio Management of the Adviser and Vice President of Peter Hubbard the Trust June 2007 Senior Portfolio Manager of the Michael Jeanette Adviser February 2015 Pratik Doshi Portfolio Manager of the Adviser February 2020 Tony Seisser Portfolio Manager of the Adviser February 2015 multiples thereof ("Creation Unit Aggregations"), generally in exchange for the deposit or delivery of a basket of securities.
 However, the Fund also reserves the right to permit or require Creation Units to be issued in exchange for cash.
 Except when aggregated in Creation Units, the Shares are not redeemable securities of the Fund.